TuringLang/AdvancedHMC.jl/README.md

-# Efficient Hamiltonian Monte Carlo implementation in Julia
+# Efficient HMC implementations in Julia

-**The code from this repository is used to implement NUTS in [Turing.jl](https://github.com/yebai/Turing.jl).
+**The code from this repository is used to implement HMC in [Turing.jl](https://github.com/yebai/Turing.jl).
 Try it out when it's available!**

-## Usage

-See `example.jl` for an example of sampling from a mixture of Gaussians.

 ## API